wvbirder/docker-qloudable/DockerJS.md

 restclient
 twitterfeed
 ```
-The unique container ID that docker assigns at runtime is shown along with the startup command and the networking ports that the containers have expoused.
+The unique container ID that docker assigns at runtime is shown along with the startup command and the networking ports that the containers have exposed.
 These are mapped to the HOST's to the same ports on the HOST for external cosumption.
 The TwitterFeed Java application is running on port 9080, the RESTClient is on port 8002 and the AlphaOffice UI is on port 8085.

 Docker uses a default network called `bridge` and assigns virtual IP addresses to each container.
 Any containers on on the same networks can implicity see each other.